 With the delay in development of the Marillana Project and no mining activities undertaken during the year, the scope of the report covers all operations of the Group, mainly the head office in Hong Kong and its subsidiaries in Western Australia.
-The report presents information relevant to the ESG management approach for the financial year from 1 July 2020 to 30 June 2021 (the "Reporting Period").
+The report presents information relevant to the ESG management approach for the financial year from 1 July 2021 to 30 June 2022 (the "Reporting Period").

-The ESG Report complies with the mandatory disclosure requirements and 'comply or explain' provisions of the ESG Reporting Guide.
-The Group's performance is required annually and reviewed by the Risk Management Committee and Board, details of which are outlined in our 'Internal Control and Risk Management' section in the Corporate Governance Report included in the 2021 Annual Report.
-It is recommended that the ESG report to be read together with the 2021 Annual Report, in particular with the Corporate Governance and Directors' Reports.

-This ESG report can be accessed from the 'Sustainability' section of the Company's website and on the HKEx's website.
+The ESG Report has been prepared in accordance with the principles of materiality, quantitative approach and consistency recommended by the Hong Kong Stock Exchange.
+The Group's performance is required annually and reviewed by the Risk Management Committee and Board, details of which are outlined in our "Internal Control and Risk Management" section contained in the Corporate Governance Statement included in the Company's published 2022 Annual Report.
+It is recommended that the ESG report to be read together with the 2022 Annual Report, in particular the Corporate Governance Statement and the Directors' Report.
+This ESG report can be accessed from the Sustainability section of the Company's website and on the HKEx's website.